-The 10G Sovereign: Navigating the UK’s Symmetric Connectivity Revolution
+Introduction: The 10G Sovereign and the Symmetric Revolution in 2026

 “In the era of local-first AI, your upload speed is your freedom.
 If you can’t push data as fast as you pull it, you don’t own your digital life—you’re just renting it from a data center.”